Kenelm Digby: Character and works

 He was in touch with the leading intellectuals of the time, and was highly regarded by them; he was a founding member of the Royal Society and a member of its governing council from 1662 to 1663.
 His correspondence with Fermat contains the only extant mathematical proof by Fermat, a demonstration, using his method of descent, that the area of a Pythagorean triangle cannot be a square.
 His Discourse Concerning the Vegetation of Plants (1661) proved controversial among the Royal Society's members.
 It was published in French in 1667.
 Digby is credited with being the first person to note the importance of "vital air", or oxygen, to the sustenance of plants.
 He also came up with a crude theory of photosynthesis.

 Digby is known for the publication of a cookbook, The Closet of the Eminently Learned Sir Kenelme Digbie Kt.
 Opened, but it was actually published by a close servant, from his notes, in 1669, several years after his death.
 It is currently considered an excellent source of period recipes, particularly for beverages such as mead.
 He tried out many of his recipes on his wife, Venetia, one of which was capons fed on the flesh of vipers.

 Digby is also considered the father of the modern wine bottle.
-During the 1630s, Digby owned a glassworks and manufactured glass onions, which were globular in shape with a high, tapered neck, a collar, and a punt.
+During the 1630s, Digby owned a glassworks at Newnham-on-Severn and manufactured glass onions, which were globular in shape with a high, tapered neck, a collar, and a punt.
 His manufacturing technique involved a coal furnace, made hotter than usual by the inclusion of a wind tunnel, and a higher ratio of sand to potash and lime than was customary.
 Digby's technique produced wine bottles which were stronger and more stable than most of their day, and which due to their translucent green or brown color protected the contents from light.
 During his exile and prison term, others claimed his technique as their own, but in 1662 Parliament recognised his claim to the invention as valid.

 In fiction

 Digby and his wife are the subjects of the 2014 literary novel Viper Wine by Hermione Eyre.

 He is mentioned in Nathaniel Hawthorne's novel The Scarlet Letter.
 In the chapter titled "The Leech", the narrator describes the antagonist, Chillingworth, as having an impressive knowledge of medicine, remarking that Chillingworth claims to have been a colleague of Digby "and other famous men" in the study of natural philosophy.
 Digby's "scientific attainments" are called "hardly less than supernatural".

-Digby also appears in Umberto Eco's novel "The Island of the Day Before" as "Mr. d'Igby".
+Digby also appears in Umberto Eco's novel The Island of the Day Before as "Mr. d'Igby".
 He explains the principle of his sympathetic powder (unguentum armarium) to the main character.